rockymadden/stringmetric/readme.md

 #stringmetric [![Build Status](https://secure.travis-ci.org/rockymadden/stringmetric.png)](http://travis-ci.org/rockymadden/stringmetric)
-A small library of string metrics and phonetic algorithms.
+A Scala library of string metrics and phonetic algorithms.
 Each has a command line interface, is thoroughly unit tested, and performant (verified via microbenchmark suites).

 * __Similarity metrics__ determine the distance or coefficient between two arguments.
 * __Phonetic metrics__ determine if two arguments sound the same phonetically.